Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Monotone Polygon

-Once $\cP$ establishes rook position, we immediately update the guarded frontier to be $\frontier_t' :=\frontier_t$ and update the checkpoint $c_t$ to be the righthand endpoint of this segment. {\red To emphasize the fact that $\cP$ is in rook position, we refer to $\frontier_t$ as the \style{rook frontier}.
-In the next section, we will see how a pursuer can methodically advance the rook frontier via rook's strategy.
+The pursuer $\cP$ can methodically advance the rook frontier via rook's strategy.
 Any leftward movement of $\cE$ can be copied by $\cP$ since the leftmost point in $Q_{\cE}(t)$ is the endpoint of $\frontier_t$.
 The pursuer can also mimic the evader's rightward movement, up to the checkpoint $c_t$.
-If the pursuer is impeded by the boundary to the right, she will start a new search mode.
-Throughout these horizontal moves, the pursuer territory is guarded from incursion.}
+If the pursuer is impeded by the boundary to the right, she will start a new Search Mode.
+Throughout these horizontal moves, the pursuer territory is guarded from incursion.